 - Safe, Private Shelter – A clean, Sparrow-resistant nest box placed away from feeding stations.

 - Boxes should face open spaces, the edge of woods is ok.

 - Abundant Food – Please do not use pesticides and deprive Bluebirds of their natural food source-insects.
 You can provide mealworms (live or freeze-dried) are an extra enticement.

 - Fresh Water – A clean, unfrozen and consistent water source

 Fortunately, there are ways you can help protect your tenant Bluebirds and thwart trespassing House Sparrows.
-Start with the right nest box (KEY), a little knowledge and some diligent monitoring.
+Although starting with the right nest box is absolutely key, you’ll also need to follow up with active monitoring.

 Which nest boxes do you most recommend?